Skip to Content

 “What we can say at this point in time is that ATR has been informed that an accident occurred in Vinhedo, Brazil involving an ATR 72-500.
 Our first thoughts are with all the individuals affected by this event.
 The ATR specialists are fully engaged to support both the investigation and the customer,” the statement said.

-“They said to me, Mister, you’re not getting on this plane because we’re already past the boarding limit.
-I even pressured them a little.
-“Mister, put me on this plane, I have to go,’ then he said, ‘There’s no way, what I can do is rebook your ticket,” the man told Globo.
+“They said to me, mister, you’re not getting on this plane because we’re already past the boarding limit.
+I even pressured them a little – ‘mister, put me on this plane, I have to go’ – then he said, ‘There’s no way, what I can do is rebook your ticket,’” the man told Globo.

-When they realized they were at the wrong gate, the passengers begged the airport employees to board the plane but were told they could not.
+When they realized they were at the wrong gate, the passengers begged the airport employees to let them board the plane but were told they could not.
 “My legs are shaking; only God knows how I’m feeling,” the man said after finding out the plane had crashed.
 “Thank God, we didn’t get on that plane.”

 The-CNN-Wire